Data Centers in Ascoli Piceno

 Power Analysis

-Energy infrastructure in the region is characterized by national grid stability and an increasing shift for sustainable sources.
+Energy infrastructure in the region is characterized by national grid stability and an increasing shift toward sustainable sources.

 Average Cost Of Power: Industrial electricity is estimated at €0.24/kWh as of September 2025.
 This rate provides a predictable cost structure for long-term deployments compared to more volatile European markets.